 The cult of clear lines

-When unveiled in 1974, the Scirocco was not just a hit technically, but it was also visually stunning.
-It stands to reason that designer Giogetto Giugiaro - who also drafted the Golf I - would conceive the bodywork of the coupé with the same technical basis.
-And what a beauty it was!
-The 'maestro' designed an incredibly beautiful, functionally and elegantly stylish 2+2-seater that was 3,850 millimetres long and just 1,310 millimetres high.
+When unveiled in 1974, the Scirocco was not just a hit technically, but also visually.
+Designer Giogetto Giugiaro - who also drafted the Golf I, would also conceive the bodywork of the coupé with the same technical basis.
+And the 'maestro' designed an incredibly beautiful, functionally and elegantly stylish 2+2-seater, 3,850 millimetres long and just 1,310 millimetres high.
 With the engine and transmission, the Scirocco weighed in at just 800 kilograms.
 Like the Karmann Ghia, the Scirocco also rolled off the production line of the Karmann factory in Osnabrück.

-The sporty Scirocco GTI entered production in the summer of 1976, while the cult Golf GTI wasn't unveiled until later in autumn of the same year.
+It had the edge on the Golf in that sense ... the sporty Scirocco GTI entered production in the summer of 1976, while the cult Golf GTI wasn't unveiled until the autumn of the same year.
 Its high-revving, 81 kW / 110 horsepower 1.6-litre engine featured mechanical fuel injection and just like on the Golf GTI later on, was a constant source of pleasure for drivers.
 The smaller engines were capable of between 37 kW / 50 horsepower and 63 kW / 85 horsepower.

 Hockenheim Motodrom, April 1976: 80,000 spectators followed the action in the first race of the VW Junior Cup, in which the modified 77kW / 105 horsepower Scirocco competed.
-The first Volkswagen one-make race series was very popular, and among those behind the wheel in the first season was Formula 1 driver Manfred Winkelhock (1951-1985).
+The first Volkswagen one-make race series was very popular.
+Among those behind the wheel in the first season was the later Formula 1 driver Manfred Winkelhock (1951-1985).

 The star of the 1980s: Scirocco II (1981-1992)

-After 500,000 Scirocco I models had left the production line, its successor was introduced in March 1981 with a completely redesigned look.
-It was once again based on the platform of the Golf I, but the interior and boot space were more spacious and the drag coefficient had been improved to reduce fuel consumption.
+After 500,000 Scirocco I models had left the production line, its successor was launched in March 1981 with a completely different look.
+It was once again based on the platform of the Golf I, but the interior and boot were more spacious and the drag coefficient had been improved to reduce fuel consumption.

-The engines from the Scirocco I were initially fitted, although real power appeared under the bonnet later on when the 16-valve engine capable of 102 kW / 139 horsepower from the Golf II GTI made its appearance in 1985.
-The powerful engine received praise for its high revs and was available in the new top-of-the-range Scirocco GTX 16V.
+The engines from the Scirocco I were initially fitted, although real power appeared under the bonnet later on, when the 16-valve engine capable of 102 kW / 139 horsepower from the Golf II GTI made an appearance in 1985.
+The powerful engine praised by the trade press for its high revs was available on the new top-of-the-range Scirocco GTX 16V.

 The Scirocco special editions were always a cut above

 White was the new black in 1985, when Volkswagen produced the 'White Cat' special edition.
-The completely white paintwork, rims and seats, the rear lights featuring white stripes and the all-round spoilers and Zender rear spoiler transformed this Scirocco into a real sporty eye-catcher.
+The completely white paintwork, rims and seats, the rear lights featuring white stripes and the all-round spoilers and Zender rear spoiler turned this Scirocco into a real sporty eye-catcher.
 The 'Scala 16V' took a similar line, but was also available in other colours.
-The dynamic GTS special edition came with powerful engines, but was mode affordable than the GTI.
-Around 290,000 Scirocco MK II were built in total.
+The dynamic GTS special edition came with powerful engines, but was somewhat cheaper than the GTI.
+Around 290,000 Scirocco MK II units were built.

 1988: The Corrado enters the game

-The Corrado was initially meant to replace the Scirocco II and would have turned 31 this year.
-Its development began back in 1981, and at the time its project name was the Scirocco III.
-However, a decision was made to rename the technically more sophisticated model to 'Corrado', and it was launched in 1988 as a higher-positioned coupé alongside the Scirocco II.
-The Corrado was retired in 1992.
+Its development began back in 1981, at the time known as the Scirocco III.
+Yet a decision was made to rename the technically more sophisticated model the 'Corrado' and make it available from 1988 onwards as a higher positioned coupé alongside the Scirocco II.
+The latter then finally retired in 1992.

 2008: A new wind blows in from Portugal

-After a long hiatus, Volkswagen finally began producing a coupé again in 2008: the Scirocco III, based on the fascinating 'iroc' concept car.
+After a long break, Volkswagen finally began producing a coupé again in 2008: the Scirocco III, based on the fascinating 'iroc' concept car.

-The Scirocco III was presented to the public two years prior, and proved to be immensely popular.
-In fact, the powerful Viper Green Metallic colour gained so much attention that it was later used for the Scirocco production models.
+The latter had been presented two years previously and proved highly popular.
+The powerful Viper Green Metallic colour in particular was so well received that it was later used for the Scirocco production models.

-In the world of motorsports, the Scirocco III offered spectators plenty of action and thrilling entertainment on the racetrack.
-The Scirocco R Cup, held between 2008 and 2014 as part of the DTM, gave up-and-coming talents a welcome opportunity to get into motorsports, and was the perfect career springboard for climbing through the ranks to higher series.
+In the world of motor sport, the Scirocco III offered spectators plenty of action and thrilling entertainment on the racetrack.
+The Scirocco R Cup, held between 2008 and 2014 as part of the DTM, gave up-and-coming talent a welcome opportunity to get into motor sport and was the perfect career springboard for climbing through the ranks to higher series.
 Famous guest starters from Formula 1, DTM and rally sport also joined in.
+The old hands sometimes really shook up the field.
 The series was also eco-friendly, because identical Cup Scirocco cars capable of 173 kW / 235 horsepower were driven, whose engines were powered by compressed natural gas.